margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Your Enemy Is Your Friend ##
 You thought you had an enemy
-You reall had a friend in disguise
+You really had a friend in disguise
 You thought you were being laughed at
 You reall were being taught a powerful lesson
-The light in the darkness, it's so strong and true THis experience is good for you
+The light in the darkness, it's so strong and true This experience is good for you

 <br>